 - 30ml (2 tbsp) olive oil

 - 900g (2 lbs) Jerusalem artichokes, peeled and sliced

 - 30g (1 oz) chives, washed and roughly chopped

 - Salt and black pepper to taste

-- Heat the oil and butter in a large saucepan; add the onion and garlic and gently sauté.
+- Heat the oil in a large saucepan; add the onion and garlic and gently sauté.